briossant/AgentPimentBleu/README.md

 3. Enter a public Git repository URL in the input field and click "Scan Repository".

 4. The application will clone the repository and display the scan results.

+### Testing with Dummy Vulnerable Project

+For testing purposes, AgentPimentBleu includes a dummy vulnerable JavaScript project:

+1. Go to the "LLM Testing" tab in the UI.
+2. Click the "Use Dummy Project" button at the bottom of the left column.
+3. This will set the repository URL in the "Repository Scanner" tab to a special test URL.
+4. Go back to the "Repository Scanner" tab and click "Scan Repository".
+5. The application will use the local dummy project instead of cloning a repository.

+This dummy project contains intentional vulnerabilities for testing the agent's analysis capabilities:
+- Vulnerable dependencies in package.json
+- Code with security issues (XSS, SSRF, command injection, etc.)
+- Realistic project structure to test the agent's exploration capabilities

 ### LLM Configuration